Shawnee National Forest: Illinois Garden of the Gods

 • Interested in birding?
 Bring your binoculars because there are over 250 kinds of birds in the area.
 Other critter sightings include bald eagles, red-tailed hawks, bobcats, armadillos, and red foxes.

-• Bigfoot sightings are a thing here – you can even get a fun tourist photo with the roadside Bigfoot statue!
+• Bigfoot sightings are common here—you can even take a fun tourist photo with the roadside Bigfoot statue!

 Other MUST SEE spots in the Shawnee National Forest